alestic/ec2-consistent-snapshot/README.txt

         You may specify this option multiple times if you need to freeze multiple filesystems on the the EBS volume(s).

+    --mongo
+        Indicates that the volume contains data files for a running Mongo database, which will be flushed and locked during the snapshot.

+    --mongo-host HOST
+    --mongo-port PORT
+    --mongo-username USER
+    --mongo-password PASS
+        Mongo host, port, username, and password used to flush logs if there is authentication required on the admin database.

+    --mongo-stop
+        Indicates that the volume contains data files for a running Mongo instance.
+The instance is shutdown before the snapshot is initiated and restarted afterwards.
+[EXPERIMENTAL]

     --mysql
         Indicates that the volume contains data files for a running MySQL database, which will be flushed and locked during the snapshot.